 The module consists of a lecture, a tutorial and a lab course.

 Lecture: ex-cathedra teaching with demonstration experiments

 Exercise to Physics for Life Sciences: students get problem sheets and try to solve these problems by themselves or in small groups in the first part of each tutorial session.
 After this phase sample solutions are presented by students or the lecturer and also possible alternative ways to solve to the problems are discussed.
-Students who present at least two solutions per term during the tutorial can get a bonus of 0.3 on the grade of the module.
 Following these tutorials will help the students to be prepared to solve the problems during the written exam.

 The lecture and the tutorial are closely intertwined and the lecturers are in constant exchange.

 The lab class consists of a training phase and a practical exam.
 During the training phase in the lab students perform and describe seven different experiments, one of them is repeated in a slightly modified way on the day of the practical exam.
 The students work in small groups of two to three persons when carrying out the experiments and writing the lab report together.
 The students need to have performed all seven experiments and have successfully written all lab reports, which have to be positively rated by the tutor.

 During the lecture a powerpoint presentation is used and some contents are explained using the blackboard.
 Additionally some example videos and experiments are shown during the lecture.
 For the exercises problem sheets are prepared.
 An e-learning course in Moodle exists.
 Presentation slides and problem sheets as well as sample solutions to problems which have already been discussed in the tutorials are available on this platform.